Stephen-Kimoi/Stephen-Kimoi/README.md

   ### :man_technologist: About Me
   I am a Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-  - :telescope: I’m a tech enthusiast who is leveraging his skills to solving Afrikan problems
+  - :telescope: I’m a tech enthusiast who is leveraging his skills to solving African problems
+  - :busts_in_silhouette: I am passionate about front-end development(creating simple UI designs to complex ones) and blockchain
   - :mailbox: You can reach out to me via email at moenisteve@gmail.com

   ---